 The Benedictines first planted and produced the famous burgundies made from Chardonnay, Pinot Noir, and Melon de Bourgogne.
 Modern winemaking was everywhere evident in the width of the rows of vine that would allow vintners to lower automatic sprayers and implements from their tractors.
 At the steepest inclines, the rows narrowed, indicating that vineyard workers still tended those vines by hand.

-All through the Burgundy, I was amazed to see vineyards sometimes as steep as much of vineyard on the Mosel.
+All through the Burgundy, I was amazed to see vineyards sometimes as steep as those on the Mosel.
 While the vines rarely rose into heady precipices like those found on the Mosel, the vineyards climbed to such height and steepness that despite all the modern technology used in vineyard production today, only people would be able to reach them on foot.
 Such steep hillside plantings implied that Burgundies produced from those slopes demanded prices that justified the labor-intensive plantings.
 Workers carried manual sprayers on their backs up those grades.
 They would have to drag soil that eroded downward from weather and the feet of the laborers back toward the top.
 They would also carry up also lighter tools, such as hoes, shovels, and shears.
 Workers would have to haul grapes out on their backs, heavy work that demanded strength and stamina.
 I remembered doing the work myself in the Averlertal when I lived in Trier.
 While I loved the physical labor, I didn’t envy anyone who had to perform such tasks.